At the time you must chose, which one is prevailing?

 Solidarity or Prudence?

-Your values drive you; if you are not aware of them they drive you from the dark.
-Bring them to light and examine them.
-You do have a right to weigh them freely - in your head - to chose your own choices.
+Your values drive you; if you are not aware of their thrust, they drive you from the dark.
+You interpret everything - inevitably - in their selective light.
+Bring them to awareness and examine their articulation, so that you become the rider, not the horse.
+Moral values are supposed to be rational; therefore you do have the means and a right - in your head - to weigh them fairly but freely, to chose your own justified preferences.

 See the work of Milton Rokeach ex: "The Nature of Human Values" 1973

 [1a] To put the science of values (axiology) in simple words read this:

 "Pre-industrial societies thought and lived secure in the belief that their collective

 axiological projects had been passed down to them by their sacred ancestors or the

 In the first wave of industrialisation, societies were convinced that they received